neilroy63/Random-Quotes/README.md

 # Random-Quotes

-A random quote generator to help inspire you.
+A random quote generator with some of my fav rap lyrics to help inspire you.

 ## Credits